heilgar/nvim-http-client/README.md

 - Pretty-printed response display in a separate buffer
 - Automatic formatting for JSON and XML responses
 - Syntax highlighting based on content type
+- Verbose mode for debugging
+- Dry run capability for request inspection

 ## Installation